I spent my life as a teacher, but I might have

 American Dream until his flights over Viet Nam, or perhaps other things

-as well, became too much for him--but I get ahead of myself.
+as well--but I get ahead of myself.

-Our family moved frequently as my father tried
+Our family moved frequently.
+My father

-worked as book keeper in those long years before automation by
+keeper in those long years before automation by

 tractor dealers and the tractor distributor.
 I remember the